1. Who should you expect to be better at remembering rhyming verse? A)A four year-old B) A 14 year-old C) A 44 year old?

-C) It depends.
-If it would be constructive to speak up, that could be healthy, but the cliché about letting off steam could lead you into rumination – going over and over the cause of your anger and doing nothing about it.
+If it would be constructive to speak up, that could be healthy, but the cliché about letting off steam could encourage you to go over and over the cause of your anger and doing nothing about it.
 Psychologists call it rumination (think cows here) and nothing prolongs stress like rumination.
 (Speaking up in anger could damage your relationships too.)

 5. The chief executive has asked you to organise a community day.
 You’ll close the office so that the team can clean up a local beach.
 Should you make it compulsory?
 A) Yes, even those who don’t want to come will feel good when the beach is clean B) No, making it compulsory will encourage bad attitudes C) Yes, you need everyone there to make it a team-building experience.